ajaxian79/algorithms/src/RemoveDuplicatesSorted/README.md

 Edge case: all-equal input → linear-time fast path.

 Edge case: input with one duplicate → handled without an extra pass.

+Tail-recursive; the compiler turns it into a loop.